 instructions on the client's behalf:

 acme, each implementing instructions

 launch_missiles() respectively, acme can be implemented with a

 invoke() is built into Solana's runtime and is responsible for routing the

 token program via the instruction's

-invoke requires the caller to pass all the accounts required by the
+field.
+The caller has to pass all the accounts required by the instruction

 pay(), the runtime must ensure that